shutter DIY fireplace screen

 Step 1- Locate some bi-fold doors.

-Mine happened to be hanging out for a couple of years in my shed.
-You could probably find some on the side of the road, or at your local Habitat for Humanity ReStore.
-Remove any and all hardware.
-I had already “borrowed” the hinges off of these doors for other projects.
+Mine happened to be hanging out in my shed for a couple of years.
+You could probably find some on the side of the road or at your local Habitat for Humanity ReStore.
+Remove any hardware.
+I had already “borrowed” the hinges off these doors for other projects.
 Then I only had to remove a couple of knobs.

-I chose 4 doors, 2 were black and 2 were white.
-They weren’t exactly matching or the same width, but once painted and displayed—that’s not noticeable.
+I chose four doors, two of which were black and two of which were white.
+They weren’t exactly matching or the same width, but once painted and displayed, that’s not noticeable.

 Step 2- cut the doors